goodsw4all/Algos-in-C/README.md

 # Algorithms in C
-Implementation of algorithms & data structures
+Implementation of algorithms & data structures.<br>
+You may use this code snippets for practice algorithms and data structures in C.<br>

 ## Getting Started